shawnratcliff/airbnb/README.md

 ### Endpoints

 The data API is available at [hostname]/api/.

-To retrieve a list of all neighborhooods, GET /api/neighborhoods/ To retrieve a list of all Airbnb listings, GET /api/listings/ To retrieve an individual listing, append the id, e.g.: GET /api/listing/33
+To retrieve a list of all neighborhooods, GET /api/neighborhoods/

+To retrieve a list of all Airbnb listings, GET /api/listings/

+To retrieve an individual listing, append the id, e.g.: GET /api/listing/33

+To retreive a list of all available listing amenities: GET /api/amenities/

 ### Filtering